 Your daughter may also like to come on a Taster Day to meet some of her prospective classmates and to sense a real ‘feel’ for the unique Maynard way of life and we would ask that you contact our Admissions Department to book a mutually convenient date.

-Please do contact us at any time to discuss your enquiry, register your daughter or simply to have a chat and find out more about the Maynard School.
+To book on to one of our annual Taster Days, discuss your enquiry, register your daughter or simply to have a chat and find out more about the Maynard School.
 Our Admissions Team can be contacted on 01392 355998 or via [email protected]

 We look forward to hearing from you!

 If you think your child would enjoy The Maynard, you can formally apply for a place by returning the completed Registration Form which can be downloaded here.
 We will also request references and/or the most recent report from your daughter’s current school.

 Our 11+ and 13+ School Entrance Assessment Days take place every January (2018 dates will be confirmed soon).
 If you are unable to attend this group event, you can sit an individual entrance assessment at any time throughout the year.